 Step 2: Place like terms of the given polynomials in columns.
 Recall that the terms of given polynomials are like terms if the variables and the exponents of these variables are the same.
 Recall also that the numerical coefficients of like terms can be different.

 Step 3: Add the like terms.
-To add like terms, we add the numerical coefficients and then copy the common variable and the exponent of it.
+To add like terms, we add the numerical coefficients and bring down the common variable and exponent.

 Thus, the answer is 7x2 + 4x + 1.